matanmarkind/OpenTrainCommunity/simple/train/README.md

 mkvirtualenv -p $(which python3) opentrain
 ```

-You might need to install virtualenv package before, running:
+For MAC you might need to install virtualenv package before, running:
 ```
 sudo pip install virtualenv
+virtualenv -p $(which python3) opentrain
 ```

 Then run the environnement,